ethereum/EIPs/EIPS/eip-web3-access.md

 ### Constraints

-* Web3 SHOULD NOT be exposed to websites by default.
+* Web3 MUST NOT be exposed to websites by default.
-* Dapps SHOULD request web3 if it does not exist.
+* Dapps MUST request web3 if it does not exist.
-* Users SHOULD be able to approve or reject web3 access.
+* Users MUST be able to approve or reject web3 access.
-* Web3 SHOULD be exposed to websites after user consent.
+* Web3 MUST be exposed to websites after user consent.
-* Dapps MUST continue to work in environments that continue to auto-expose web3.
 * Environments MAY continue auto-exposing web3 if users can disable this behavior.

 ### Immediate value-add